Italian Code of Criminal Procedure: Criminal Decree of Conviction (decreto penale di condanna)

-When the public prosecutor deems that the defendant should just be handed down a fine (even if inflicted in lieu of a prison sentence), he may apply, within six months of the beginning of the investigations, to the judge for the preliminary investigations for a criminal decree of conviction.
+When the public prosecutor deems that the defendant should just be handed down a fine (even if inflicted in lieu of a prison sentence), he may apply, within one year of the beginning of the investigations, to the judge for the preliminary investigations for a criminal decree of conviction.

 The application must indicate the evidence gathered so far and the punishment considered adequate, which can be diminished to up to half the penalty imposed by law.
-The judge can acquit the defendant or inflict the punishment requested.
+The judge can return the documents to the public prosecutor or inflict the punishment requested.

 The defendant can impugn the decree within fifteen days of the service of the decree.
 If this happens, the defendant is summoned before the judge of the preliminary hearing.

 In his criminal complaint, the injured party can declare that he does not want the defendant to be convicted by decree.

 Review of trial

 When new evidence is discovered that by itself or together with that presented during the trial might justify an acquittal, the convict, his next of kin, his guardian, his heir (if the convict is dead) or the Procuratore Generale presso la Corte d'Appello (the Public Prosecutor attached to the Court of Appeals) may apply to the Court of Appeals for a review of trial.
 The Court decides de plano with an ordinanza if the application is receivable; if it deems it is not, the losing party can appeal the ordinanza before the Corte di Cassazione.

 If the Court of Appeals, or the Court of Cassation, deems that the application is receivable, the second part of the review begins before the Court of Appeals itself.
 During the new trial, the Court reexamines all evidence and can acquit the defendant or uphold his conviction; the verdict is, then appealable before the Court of Cassation.
 Even if an application for review was turned down before, the convict can apply again, so long as he presents new evidence.
-A "not guilty" verdict, which has become irrevocable (by being upheld by the Court of Cassationy) can never be reviewed.
+A "not guilty" verdict, which has become irrevocable (by being upheld by the Court of Cassation) can never be reviewed.

 Other cases of review are as follows: